the role of diet in managing ibs: best and worst foods

 incorporate steamed veggies like carrots and green beans, fresh fruits like bananas and berries, and whole grains like rice and quinoa to support digestive health.

-for protein-rich foods, opt for grilled chicken and eggs as healthy meat options. fatty fish like salmon and cod provide essential omega-3 fatty acids, while quinoa, legumes like kidney beans and lentils, and whole grains serve as plant-based alternatives. these protein sources provide essential nutrients for overall well-being.
+for protein-rich foods, you can opt for grilled chicken and eggs as healthy meat options. fatty fish like salmon and cod provide essential omega-3 fatty acids, while sprouts, curd, buttermilk and legumes like kidney beans and lentils, and whole grains serve as plant-based alternatives. these protein sources provide essential nutrients for overall well-being. two guidelines to follow while adding protein to your diet - 1. add diversity 2. opt for sources as per your digestion capacity.

 • ginger calms an upset stomach and reduces nausea.